Skip nav to main content.

 Not exactly.
 A balance transfer moves debt to another credit card (often with a promo APR).
 A debt consolidation loan is typically an installment loan with fixed payments and a set payoff timeline.

-Can I transfer multiple cards onto one balance transfer card?
+Can I transfer multiple cards onto one card?

 Often, yes—up to your approved credit limit and subject to the card issuer’s rules.